WilcoFiers/treevue/README.md

     $('#myTree').treevue();

+You can add a type to nodes by setting the `data-treevue-type` attribute on the list item.
+This attribute can be used to hook other functionality into a treevue.

 # Checkboxes
 To make a tree view where from which items can be selected, simply include checkboxes to the list item elements.
 To ensure inheritance in selection the